bookofproofs/bookofproofs.github.io/_sources/history/18th-century/coulomb.md

 * At this stage in his education there was a crisis for Coulomb.
 * At this stage Coulomb's interests were mainly in mathematics and astronomy and while in Montpellier he joined the Society of Sciences there in March 1757 and read several papers on these topics to the Society.
 * Coulomb wanted to enter the École du Génie at Mézières but realised that to succeed in passing the entrance examinations he needed to be tutored.
-* Camus had been appointed as examiner for artillery schools in 1755 and it was his Cours de mathématiques Ⓣ(A course of mathematics) that Coulomb studied for several months.
+* Camus had been appointed as examiner for artillery schools in 1755 and it was his "Cours de mathématiques" Ⓣ(A course of mathematics) that Coulomb studied for several months.
 * In 1758 Coulomb took the examinations set by Camus which he passed and he entered the École du Génie at Mézières in February 1760.
 * Coulomb graduated in November 1761.
 * Coulomb was put in charge of the building of the new Fort Bourbon and this task occupied him until June 1772.